rallisf1/nextcloud-deck-time-tracking/README.md

 - Integrate with Activity app for audit logs & notifications
 - Integrate with the Analytics app for reports & charts
-- Assign a client to each card (single user).
-Will be useful for Analytics reports. either
-  - a separate field from Assignees.
-Can be a User Select / Contact Select / plain text
-  - or set a Clients User Group in a configuration option and the first Assignee that belongs to that group is the card's Client (most likely this one)

 ## Under consideration